hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 ---
-title: 021 - Simple Rolling Upgrade for Light Jobs
+title: 021 - Simple Rolling Upgrade for SQL
 description: Describe the simple rolling upgrade implementation by using members with the same version
 ---

 Until now, Jet didn't support rolling upgrades at all.
-Since Jet is being used to back SQL, SQL will be completely unavailable while there are members of different versions.
+Since Jet is being used to back SQL, SQL will be completely unavailable while there are members of different versions in the cluster.

 Proper implementation of rolling upgrade would require: